VittoriaVecchioli/MorpionSolitaire/README.md

 Projet M1 Java

-To run: download jar file
+To run: download and open jar file